 15 W. 56th St., 212-974-5656, Midtown West, Manhattan

 The Chambers emphasizes urban sophistication in its ultramodern design and commitment to beauty.
 To wit: the Midtown hotel has a collection of more than 500 original works of art in its guest rooms and common areas.
 Among the artists showcased are film director John Waters, Bob and Roberta Smith (actually the nom de plume of British icon Patrick Brill) and Kiki Seror, whose piece pictured here incorporates text from online chat rooms rendered in backlit 3-D neon graphics.
-The design touches offer visitors a unique experience, as do the hotel’s loft-style rooms, some with private balconies, and the desserts available at the Milk Bar—courtesy of Christina Tosi and Momofuku founder David Chang.
+The design touches offer visitors a unique experience, as do the hotel’s loft-style rooms, some with private balconies.
+Italian restaurant and wine bar Felice 56 offers tradtional Italian dishes in a modern setting.

 Freehand New York

 Housed in the former George Washington Hotel, the Freehand New York is designed to lend a spirit of whimsy to its building’s historic architecture.
 Guest rooms are outfitted with vibrantly colored textiles and, as part of the hotel’s artist-in-residence program, original murals by Bard College students and alumni.
 Notably, the reception desk area features a beautiful mural by Bard alum Louise Smith.
 Taking inspiration from cityscapes, Smith’s piece emphasizes NYC’s invigorating effect on the senses.
 That same energy is manifest in the hotel’s lively ground-floor restaurant Simon & the Whale and buzzy rooftop bar Broken Shaker.